simnand/hardware-simulator/README.md

-# hardware-simulator
+# SimNAND Hardware Simulator

-Unofficial nand2tetris hardware simulator.
+This is an unofficial hardware simulator for the [Nand2Tetris](https://www.nand2tetris.org/) project.